zopefoundation/zc.zk/src/zc/zk/README.txt

 ZooKeeper Session Management
 ============================

 Kazoo takes care of reestablishing ZooKeeper sessions.
-Watches creates with the ``children`` and ``properties`` methods are restablished when new sessions are established.  ``zc.zk`` also recreates ephemeral nodes created via ``register``.
+Watches created with the ``children`` and ``properties`` methods are reestablished when new sessions are established.  ``zc.zk`` also recreates ephemeral nodes created via ``register``.